Menu

 But, how can chlorine help us?
 How can a small tablet be enough to get rid of bacteria?

-By dissolving themselves, chlorine tablets add what we call “Free Chlorine”.
-It will remain in the pool until some bacteria or noninvited visitor enters the water.
-Then, it will destroy the invader by combining with it.
 The result is noncontaminated water, but the free chlorine has become “combined chlorine”, now inactive, so we should replace it.
 How to do that?
 By adding more chlorine, we can stay safe, and our water can remain clear as… water.

 How Many Chlorine Tablets Do I Need in My Pool?